Kristina01111000/Drws_site/README.md

 do the book edit
 Fix the email list contact form sign up issue -> remove PMP from the site before doing this Add an email list only sign up
-Make a page like the one he sent me in email, possible using slider factory pro Probably going to use memberships on the site
-Set up two tiers on pmp figure out how to give patreon members a code to get to a higher level in the site Have a separate section for the $10 tier
 Take a screen shot of the videos for the gallery wall Learning program will not be free anymore, only the first lesson, need to make lots of little changes to the site 30 day challenge is still free
-Keep stuff on the higher tier only on patreon, but have links to it Not going to store videos on the site, only the first lesson which is free, just have links to everything how to organize the videos on patreon also? fix the form so people get added to constnat contact
+Keep stuff on the higher tier only on patreon, but have links to it how to organize the videos on patreon also? fix the form so people get added to constnat contact